Harshaan-Chugh/FileManagerApp/README.md

 # File Manager

 FileManager is a file management application developed using Java Spring Boot for the backend and React for the frontend.
-It provides functionalities to load files from a directory, create files, delete files, delete duplicate files, search for keywords within files, and count words using multithreading.
+It provides functionalities to load files from a directory, create files, delete files, delete duplicate files, search for keywords within files, and display a file's top 10 frequent words using multithreading.

+Scroll to the bottom for a demo of its usage!

 ## Features